klliarop/Glitchboxx/README.md

 ### 5. Configure Environment Variables

-Edit thw wg_config.json file with the Public IP of your machine:
+Edit the wg_config.json file with the Public IP of your machine:

 ```bash
 cd wireguard/